 Route Optimization vs Google Maps: What’s the Difference?

-Google Maps is designed for navigation (directions + traffic).
+Google Maps is designed for navigation (directions and traffic).
 Route optimization software is designed for planning (best stop order, feasible schedules, and fleet constraints like time windows, capacity, and multiple vehicles).

 Route optimization vs Google Maps showing single navigation route versus multi-vehicle optimized routes with time windows and ETAs